-First off, it’s Lobstermania this weekend at DLM (sale starts at 9 a.m. on Saturday and once they’re gone, they’re gone)!
-But we actually kick it off with our sold out Lobster 101 cooking class event Friday night at the DLM Culinary Center (hint: buy your tickets early next year).
+First off, it’s Lobstermania this Saturday at DLM, as we bring it to life with a Drive-Thru edition in light of recent circumstances.
+Get the details here.
 On Saturday, you can procure fresh, live or cooked Maine lobster while supplies last at a great price ($14 for live lobster; $15 for cooked), which is quite a deal for such quality of lobster weighing in at 1.25 lbs or larger.
-You can buy them already steamed fresh or you can do it at home with no Annie Hall freak-outs, I promise!
+You can buy them already steamed fresh or you can do it at home.
 Follow my tips below for steaming or boiling live lobster, and before you know it, you’ll be serving up a couple for dinner alongside corn-on-the-cob and some of our Bakery’s Herb Cheddar Biscuits!
 Also below, are tips for reheating your cooked lobster.

 To start, if you have never handled a live lobster, keep the bands on.
 Also, the lobster doesn’t “scream” when you start cooking it.
 If you do hear a noise it’s just the steam escaping from the shell.

 LIVE LOBSTER COOKING INSTRUCTIONS

 Boiling a lobster is easy and probably the best way for cooking 4 or more at one time.
 Get a big pot and fill with fresh water about 2/3 full.
 Add 1 to 2 Tbsp of salt per gallon of water.
 Bring to a boil and add lobsters.
 Start the timer when the water comes back to a boil.
 You can figure 6-7 minutes for a 1.25-lb lobster, 7-9 minutes for 1.5-lb lobster, and 10-12 minutes for a 2-lb lobster.